mitsuba-renderer/drjit/docs/freeze.rst

    x = Float(1, 2, 3, 4, 5)
    func(base, x)

-Nested virtual function calls are supported when the inner base class pointer is passed as an argument to the outer function.
+Nested indirect function calls are supported when the inner base class pointer is passed as an argument to the outer function.
 However, due to implementation details nested calls are not supported when the outer function retrieves the callee pointer from class member variables